Space, the final frontier for billionaire Richard Branson - RFI

 Politicians accused him of "milking the system".

-In 2012, a columnist for The Guardian newspaper compared him to the WikiLeaks founder Julian Assange "in that both believe the world revolves around them".
+In 2012, a columnist for The Guardian newspaper compared Branson to the WikiLeaks founder Julian Assange "in that both believe the world revolves around them".

-Ironic as Branson has tried and failed several times to become the first person to go around the world non-stop in a balloon.
+That was a bit ironic, as Branson has tried and failed several times to become the first person to go around the world nonstop in a balloon.

 - 'Space is hard' -